wpwham/product-open-pricing-for-woocommerce/readme.txt

 == Upgrade Notice ==

-= 1.2.2 =
+= 1.2.3 =
-* Fix compatibility with Currency Switcher on getting value from request
-* Add option to display original price on both loop and single product page
+* Add warning on description about free version restriction which allows open pricing for only one product at a time.